 3. Entrants may not be a Federal entity or Federal employee acting within the scope of employment;

-4. Entrants may not be an employee of the Department;
+4. Entrants may not be an employee of the U.S. Department of Transportation;

-6. The competition is subject to all applicable Federal laws and regulations.
-Participation constitutes the Entrants' full and unconditional agreement to these rules and to the Secretary's decisions, which are final and binding in all matters related to this competition;
+9. The competition is subject to all applicable Federal laws and regulations.
+Participation constitutes the entrants' full and unconditional agreement to these rules and to the Secretary's decisions, which are final and binding in all matters related to this competition;

 - Entrant is the sole author and owner of the submission;

-10. The Secretary and/or the Secretary's designees have the right to request additional supporting documentation regarding the application from the entrants and/or nominees;
+12. The Secretary or the Secretary's designees have the right to request additional supporting documentation regarding the application from the entrants and/or nominees;

-12. Each entrant grants to the Department, as well as other Federal agencies with which it partners, the right to use names, likeness, application materials, photographs, voices, opinions, and/or hometown and state for the Department's promotional purposes in any media, in perpetuity, worldwide, without further payment or consideration;
+13. Each entrant grants to the Department, as well as other Federal agencies with which it partners, the right to use names, likeness, application materials, photographs, voices, opinions, and hometown and state for the Department's promotional purposes in any media, in perpetuity, worldwide, without further payment or consideration;

-14. Applicants which are Federal grantees may not use Federal funds to develop submissions;
+15. Applicants which are Federal grant recipients may not use Federal funds to develop submissions;

-16. The submission period begins on January 1, 2020.
+17. The submission period begins on [the date of FRN publication].
 Submissions must be sent by 11:59 p.m.
-Pacific standard time on January 31, 2020.
+Pacific Standard Time on [30 days after the FRN publication].
 The timeliness of submissions will be determined by the postmark (if sent in hard copy) or time stamp of the recipient (if emailed).
 Competition administrators assume no responsibility for lost or untimely submissions for any reason.

 Complete submission packages shall consist of the following elements: